 Monitoring and assessing progress toward the outcome will occur through jurisdictions’ existing fish and habitat monitoring programs.
 New or expanded monitoring programs (to include early life stage and shallow-water fish monitoring) are under consideration.
 In addition, benthic habitat, land use and water quality data may be integrated and synthesized to help identify and target high-value fish habitat.

-As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in August of 2019.
+As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in August of 2021.
+It will be reviewed and discussed by the Management Board again in August 2023.

 Logic & Action Plan